SIGN UP & WE'LL GIVE YOU £20 OFF YOUR NEXT HOLIDAY*

 What is included ?

-For kids – or for the young at heart – the superb Hydropolis Water Park is less than half an hour’s drive from Arillas.
-With all kinds of water slides, swimming pools and lazy river, plus sports facilities and places to eat, it’s the ideal day out on a hot day.
-There are lots more water-based activities in Arillas’ nearby harbour, where you take a glass-bottom boat along the coast and watch the brightly-coloured marine life pass by.
-You could cruise over to Corfu Town for a day out in the capital and sunbathe on the deck on the way home.
+Arillas holidays with the family can also take you beyond the beach.
+For kids (and the young at heart), there’s the superb Hydropolis Water Park less than half an hour’s drive away.
+With plenty of sports facilities and places to eat, it’s the perfect place to cool down on a hot day.
+You can enjoy lots more water-based activities in the nearby harbour.
+Take a glass-bottom boat tour along the coast as you watch the brightly-coloured marine life pass beneath your feet, or stretch out on the deck as you cruise over for a day out in Corfu Town.

-Local time: Arillas is 2 hours ahead of GMT/UK time
+Local time: Greece is 2 hours ahead of GMT/UK time.

 Fly to: Corfu International Airport (CFU)

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your holiday to Arillas
+Visa & health: Before you travel, check out www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your Arillas holidays

 Temperature: 13-30 °C

-By bus: Corfu’s bus service is cheap and handy for day trips.
-The local bus stops at Arillas on the way to Corfu Town several times a day.
+By bus: Corfu’s cheap bus service is perfect for day trips.
+The local bus stops at Arillas en route to Corfu Town many times a day.

-By taxi: Licensed taxis run on a meter and are widely available in Corfu.
-Taxis are a good option for airport transfers, and can be booked in advance or found at taxi ranks.
+By taxi: Licensed taxis are widely available in Corfu, and they tend to run on a meter.
+It’s a good option for airport transfers, and you can either book in advance or pick one up at a taxi rank.

-Wine festival: If you can’t make the beer festival, try for the town’s second-favourite – the Arillas Wine Festival.
-Taking place in September, this event showcases traditional wine making, which involves the grapes arriving on a donkey before visitors are invited to stomp on them in a big barrel.
-Wine tasting is free, soaked up with traditional Greek souvlakia, lamb kebabs.
+Wine festival: Prefer wine?
+Head for the annual Arillas Wine Festival, which takes place every September.
+It’s a celebration of traditional wine making, with the grapes arriving on a donkey before you’re invited to stomp them in a big barrel.
+Wine tasting is free, so you can drink it by the carafe with a side of traditional Greek souvlakia.